 Moreover, going during May or September is also when most kids are still in school, which means families are unable to cruise during this period.

 The downside to these months is the weather tends to be the most unpredictable, and that can be an issue with possibly impacting your shore excursions.
-Most notably helicopter and boat excursions are the most at risk.
+Most notably helicopter and boat excursions are the most at risk for cancellation.

-Read more: What is the best time to cruise to Alaska?
+Read more: What is the best month to cruise to Alaska?

 The weather in Alaska can, and will, change multiple times per day, but you will find the warmest months to be June, July and August.